 When refusing to pay timeshare expenses, the resort company can decide to sue you in civil court for past-due balances.
 Depending on the judgment, the timeshare management company may be able to garnish your wages or request a bank levy be placed to collect the debt owed.

-If you're hiring a timeshare cancellation company, don't look further than Wesley Financial Group, LLC (WFG).* A world-class timeshare exit company focused on helping innocent people who were lied to by timeshare salespeople.
+If hiring a timeshare cancellation company, don't look further than Wesley Financial Group, LLC (WFG).* A world-class timeshare exit company focused on helping innocent people who were lied to by timeshare salespeople.
 WFG has the numbers to prove it too.
-Since 2011, they have canceled over 16,000 timeshares and eliminated $300,000,000 of timeshare mortgage debt.
+Since 2011, they have canceled over 40,000 timeshares and eliminated $300,000,000 of timeshare mortgage debt.

 Schedule a free consultation with WFG representatives today to plan your best course of action!